 There are many different baby handprint craft ideas, but one of the most popular is the salt dough handprint impression.
 These ornaments can be hung on your Christmas tree or displayed in a window.
 If you wish, you can adapt the craft slightly by attaching a strong magnet to the back and using it as a refrigerator magnet.

 Salt dough looks like Play-Doh but can be baked to preserve your creation.
-It is an easy and affordable alternative to crafting with artist's clay.
+It is an easy and affordable alternative to crafting with an artist's clay.

 Salt dough can be made with common ingredients from your kitchen pantry.
 You will need: